-Mica is an important raw material of our effect pigments, which are used in automotive and industrial coatings and plastics, as well as in the cosmetics and food industries.
+Mica is an important raw material for our effect pigments, which are used in automotive, industrial coatings and plastics, as well as in the cosmetics and food industries.
 We procure the majority of our mica from India, specifically the north-eastern states of Jharkhand and Bihar.
 This region suffers from political instability and poverty, with widespread child labor.
 We’ve taken special measures to comply with our social and environmental standards.

 Our approach to responsibility in the mica supply chain

 In procuring mica from northeast India, we are supporting this region by safeguarding local employment and livelihoods.
 We source the raw material only from suppliers acting in formal working environments and monitor compliance with our standards, including our prohibition of child labor.

 Our mica suppliers are informed of our standards and have confirmed that they adhere to the principles of our Human Rights Charter as well as the requirements of our Responsible Sourcing Principles.
 We do not tolerate child labor and contractually prohibit our suppliers from employing children.
 Hence, we are driving initiatives and taking measures to improve the conditions of mica sourcing based on our high standards.
 We constantly review our monitoring processes and work on improving their effectiveness.

 Group Procurement has overall responsibility for sourcing mica.
 A steering committee is in place to involve the relevant functions and inform responsible Board members about significant developments.

 We have established direct business relationships with those suppliers who handle the mica supply chain in India.
 Our procurement unit is in direct contact with the suppliers to reiterate the importance we place on ethical, social and environmental standards.
 In case of non-compliance with our standards, we work with suppliers to ensure the appropriate implementation of corrective measures.

 Our commitment: Compliance with guidelines and standards